-A query of CDFW's California Natural Diversity Database (CNDDB), BIOS, and Rare Find 5 data was conducted on March 28, 2019.
-Species queried through the CNDDB included plants (CNPS List 1B and higher) and animals (Federal and State listed and special status species) that occur within or adjacent to the project.
-Additionally, most of this project had been surveyed for a previous fuel reduction project, in 2015.
-The species information derived from professional botanical and wildlife surveys resulted in identification of 1 special status plant, hooked popcorn flower (Palgiobothrys uncinatus), and no wildlife species of concern.
-Based on these findings and interactions, CAL FIRE staff have determined that adverse impacts to these biological resources are unlikely to occur as due to this project.
+A query of CDFW's California Natural Diversity Database (CNDDB), BIOS, and Rare Find 5 data was conducted.
+Species queried through the CNDDB included plants and animals (Federal and State listed and special status species) that occur within or adjacent to the project.
+Additionally, most of this project had been surveyed for a previous fuel reduction project, by a consulting Registered Professional Forester (RPF).
+This RPF will assist with site planning and project layout, including flagging areas for avoidance.
+Based on these findings and interactions, CAL FIRE staff have determined that adverse impacts to these biological resources are unlikely to occur due to this project.